ahw0/Applicativo-interfaccia-RisiKo/README.md

 So what if the player has in his hand cards like: F - C - A - A, where only one of the As is also associated with a territory that he owns?
 Since the combination involves F - C - A, which of the two A is taken to form such a combination?
 The most obvious answer is to consider A that also includes the territory owned by the player, so that they have an even greater number of armies to insert.
 And it is also the answer given by the database.
-In fact, the database begins to search for the best A card, which also includes a territory owned by the player.
+The database begins to search for the best A card, which also includes a territory owned by the player.
 So in this case, two A will be selected between two.